annabelcheong/project3/README.md

     Furthermore, the x_train and x_test variables are scaled to prepare it for use in the prediction model.

 - ### FILE: schema.sql
-    - Queries for creating the tables on Heroku PostGRES.
+    - Contains queries for creating the tables on Heroku PostGRES.

 - ### FILE: model1.ipynb
     The machine learning model used is Linear Regression for model1.